-Dr. Hsiang-Yun Chen will join the department on a two-year post-doc fellowship from the Consortium for Faculty Diversity.
+Dr. Hsiang-Yun Chen will join the department in Spring 2014 for a three-semester post-doc fellowship from the Consortium for Faculty Diversity.
 Welcome Dr. Chen!

 Kenneth Aizawa (info)